jasongrimes/grimesit-mm/_pages/services.md

 The production infrastructure needeed for running a web application can be purchased on a scale roughly from "most expensive, least effort" to "least expense, most effort".

-For new or experimental applications, full-featured managed **platform** services like Vercel, Heroku, or Digital Ocean can be useful.
+For new or experimental applications, full-featured **managed platform** providers like Vercel, Heroku, or Digital Ocean can be useful.
 But they tend to become overly expensive beyond early stages.

-**Managed services** can make sense for specialized management of particularly complex or important parts of the stack like databases.
+**Managed service** providers can make sense for specialized management of particularly complex or important parts of the stack, like databases.
+But beware of vendor lock-in.

 For everything else, **infrastructure services** like AWS tend to be the most practical and economical choice.